-Net equity value per Common Share is also used by investors and management as a comparison to the market price of its Common Shares to determine the particular discount or premium that the Company's Common Shares are trading at relative to the net equity value per Common Share.
+Net equity value per Common Share is used by investors and management as a comparison to the market price of its Common Shares to determine the discount or premium at which the Company's Common Shares are trading at relative to the net equity value per Common Share.
+In order to determine its net equity value per Common Share, the Company deducts the cost of redemption of its Preferred Shares from its net assets.

-Net investment income per Common Share is used by both investors and management to assess the sustainability and funding of dividends on Common and Preferred Shares.
+Net investment income per Common Share is used by both investors and management to assess the approximate amount of dividends on Common Shares.
 In order to determine its net investment income per Common Share, the Company deducts the dividends paid on its Preferred Shares.